Managing campaign evaluation

 Creating a campaign evaluation group

-When you create an Application, a base group for campaign evaluation exists by default.
-The evaluation mode of the base group is set to stackable.
-Each campaign you create in the Application is automatically added to the base group by default unless you select a different group during campaign creation.
+When you create an Application, the base group for campaign evaluation exists by default.
+The evaluation scope of the base group is set to session and cannot be changed.
+Each campaign you create in the Application is added to the base group by default unless you select a different group during campaign creation or make another group the default campaign evaluation group.

 You can create evaluation groups on two levels: